Help your child prepare for the transition to kindergarten

 - Visit and play in the school yard and playgrounds.

-- Invite your child to select and help prepare snack choices of foods that they like to eat.
-Practise opening and eating from the containers that will be sent to school for them to eat throughout the day.
+- Invite your child to select and help prepare snacks based on foods that they like to eat.

 - Encourage your child to listen and notice the signs of their body for when they are hungry and thirsty.